 B2Cs are adept at using storytelling to elevate their brand above others.
 By creating a brand story, B2Cs explain why their products are so important and how they fit into the bigger picture, thus offering their customers added value that goes beyond a material object.
 Take Toms shoes for instance, people buy them because they’re part of a wider story, which helps the needy from the proceeds of the shoe sales.

 Storytelling is more often than not achieved through content marketing, as it focuses on what your customers are looking for and engage with online.
 Through listening to your customers, and finding out what they follow and share, B2Bs can use content to create a brand story that ties in with this.
 Furthermore, a good copywriting agency can ensure this brand story is the overarching theme for providing content, such as articles that are useful and relevant to your customer base.

-By developing a unique voice, B2Bs can make their brand more authentic and memorable in the same way B2Cs do.
+By developing a unique voice, B2B copywriting can make brands more authentic and memorable in the same way B2Cs do.
 A customer may come to your website through a targeted blog post that highlights your product as a way of improving their business, but while there you can capture their interest with a story of how your company was formed and what you stand for.
 An added bonus of doing this is you will have a strong, brand orientated piece of evergreen content – your company’s history.

 Humanising Your Brand